-- (1) In all waters off British Columbia: 6, 7 - (a) the recreational (sport) fishing season will open on 1 February unless more restrictive regulations are in place; - (b) the recreational (sport) fishing season will close when the recreational (sport) fishery limit allocated by DFO is taken, or 31 December, whichever is earlier; and - (c) the daily bag limit is two (2) Pacific halibut of any size per day, per person, except that between 1 April 2021 and 31 March 2023 only, DFO may implement a daily bag limit of three (3) Pacific halibut per day, per person. - (c) the daily bag limit is three (3) Pacific Halibut of any size per day, per person. - (2) In British Columbia, no person shall fillet, mutilate, or otherwise disfigure a Pacific halibut in any manner that prevents the determination of minimum size or the number of fish caught, possessed, or landed. - (3) The possession limit for Pacific halibut in the waters off the coast of British Columbia is three Pacific halibut.
+- (1) In all waters off British Columbia:6,7 - (a) the recreational (sport) fishing season will open on 1 February unless more restrictive regulations are in place; - (b) the recreational (sport) fishing season will close when the recreational (sport) fishery limit allocated by DFO is taken, or 31 December, whichever is earlier; and - (c) the daily bag limit is two (2) Pacific halibut of any size per day, per person, and may be increased to a daily bag limit of three (3) Pacific halibut per day, per person on or after 1 August.
+This provision shall remain in effect through 2025, unless extended by a vote of the Commission. - (2) In British Columbia, no person shall fillet, mutilate, or otherwise disfigure a Pacific halibut in any manner that prevents the determination of minimum size or the number of fish caught, possessed, or landed. - (3) The possession limit for Pacific halibut in the waters off the coast of British Columbia is three Pacific halibut.^{6,7}

-&lt;sup>6 DFO could implement more restrictive regulations for the recreational (sport) fishery, therefore anglers are advised to check the current Federal or Provincial regulations prior to fishing.
+6 DFO could implement more restrictive regulations for the recreational (sport) fishery, therefore anglers are advised to check the current Federal or Provincial regulations prior to fishing.

-&lt;sup>7 For regulations on the experimental recreational fishery implemented by DFO check the current Federal or Provincial regulations.
+7 For regulations on the experimental recreational fishery implemented by DFO check the current Federal or Provincial regulations.